cmccorm8/Android-TicTacToe/README.md

 # Android TicTacToe
- An app of Tic Tac Toe that allows 1v1 or 1vPC game of Tic Tac Toe
+ An Android app of Tic Tac Toe that allows 1v1 or 1vPC games of Tic Tac Toe.